Sonnet 191

 Vapors of vodka torturing my head.

-I could still scents your pungent sweet perfume
+I still could sense your pungent, sweet perfume

 The pillow near me, smeared with lipstick blue,